clareliguori/run-model-context-protocol-servers-with-aws-lambda/README.md

 1. Return the server's response to the function caller
 1. Shut down the MCP server child process

-This library supports connecting to Lambda-based MCP servers in three ways:
+This library supports connecting to Lambda-based MCP servers in four ways:

 1. The [MCP Streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-06-18/basic/transports#streamable-http), using Amazon API Gateway.
 Typically authenticated using OAuth.
+1. The MCP Streamable HTTP transport, using Amazon Bedrock AgentCore Gateway (currently in Preview).
+Authenticated using OAuth.
-2. A custom Streamable HTTP transport with support for SigV4, using a Lambda function URL.
+1. A custom Streamable HTTP transport with support for SigV4, using a Lambda function URL.
 Authenticated with AWS IAM.
-3. A custom Lambda invocation transport, using the Lambda Invoke API directly.
+1. A custom Lambda invocation transport, using the Lambda Invoke API directly.
 Authenticated with AWS IAM.

 ## Use API Gateway